Adults: Buying your own chair

 - If you already have a WAV, will it fit?
 Is it compatible with your vehicle’s tracking and clamping system?

-- What is included in the basic price and how much are the ‘extras’ you would want?
+- What is included in the basic price and how much are the ‘extras’ you want?

-- You should ask for a written quote, detailing every item.
+- Ask for a written quote, detailing every item

 - How long will it take between order and delivery time?